A-cord/Pacman_Readback/README.md

 ## Intrustuctions
 1. Download all files from release
+2. Ectract in single folder
-2. Download flashing script or use flashing command
+3. Download flashing script or use flashing command
+4. place inside the folder where readback files located
+5. Run the script
-3. Reboot
+6. Reboot

+# Extreme Brick
+1. Use the otherPartitions files and install manually
+2. You may optionally need to visit Service Centre in case of failure

 ## Removed Partitions (Device_specific | can't be specified)
 - nvcfg